-GARDENS AND GROUNDS are available as rental space!
-As addition to the grandeur of the George Read II House, a National Historic Landmark, the Delaware Historical Society maintains 2.5 acres of landscape surrounding the mansion and offers them to the public as eligible rental space.
+IN ADDITION TO the grandeur of the George Read II House, a National Historic Landmark, the Delaware Historical Society maintains 2.5 acres of landscape surrounding the mansion and offers them to the public as eligible rental space.

 These beautiful gardens, which center on walled, artfully insinuate styles of the late nineteenth century, with winding paths, greenspace, and a variety of vegetation throughout the space, delivering an atmosphere of natural beauty and historic reflection.

 Please contact RHinfo@dehistory for date inquiries.
 Thank you!

 THE READ HOUSE Register is your all access pass to our seasonal calendar, where you'll be the first to know about upcoming events and partnerships at the Read House.
 To change your your existing address or unsubscribe, please email us at [email protected].